-The cost to you of this “after the event” policy for your Clinical negligence claim upfront until we have gathered more information on the prospects of success to include an initial report from an expert on the likely success of your claim, however we will advise you of the likely cost in due course.
-You will not be asked to pay for upfront as it is a deferred premium payable by you only if you are successful in bringing your claim for personal injury and associated losses against your opponent.
-As you are not entitled to recover this disbursement from your opponent even if you are successful in bringing your claim for personal injury and associated losses, by agreeing to be bound by these terms and conditions of business, you instruct and authorise us to deduct from any damages (“compensation”) recovered in respect of your said claim, the full amount of this said “after the event” policy premium and remit this to the “after the event” insurer or relevant insurance broker in order to discharge your liability to pay the said “after the event” policy premium.
+We are not able to confirm the cost of the “after the event” policy for your Clinical negligence claim upfront until we have gathered more information on the prospects of success to include an initial report from an expert on the likely success of your claim, however we will advise you of the likely cost in due course.
+You will not be asked to pay for the premium upfront however, as it is a deferred premium payable by you only if you are successful in bringing your claim for injury/pain and suffering and associated losses against your opponent.
+As you are not entitled to recover this disbursement from your opponent even if you are successful in bringing your claim, by agreeing to be bound by these terms and conditions of business, you instruct and authorise us to deduct from any damages (“compensation”) recovered in respect of your said claim, the full amount of this said “after the event” policy premium and remit this to the “after the event” insurer or relevant insurance broker in order to discharge your liability to pay the said “after the event” policy premium.

-We must inform you that the terms of the “before” or “after the event“ legal expenses insurance policy and/or any funding agreement may impose constraints, limitations or conditions upon us when acting for you in respect of your case, for example, needing to obtain prior permission from them before issuing Court Proceedings, before incurring any disbursements, obtaining a barrister’s advice on the merits of your case, notifying them of any Part 36 offers in settlement and if the prospects of success become less than 51% and providing a copy of your file to them on request and unless you instruct us otherwise, we may share information about your claim with the said insurer and/or relevant funders.
-If your claim is found to be fundamentally dishonest then you would in these circumstances be liable for both your own legal costs and the opponents legal costs; such a finding is likely to invalidate any insurance policy taken out to protect you from payment of these costs.
+We must inform you that the terms of the “before” or “after the event“ legal expenses insurance policy and/or any funding agreement may impose constraints, limitations or conditions upon us when acting for you in respect of your case, for example, needing to obtain prior permission from them before issuing Court Proceedings, before incurring any disbursements, obtaining a barrister’s advice on the merits of your case, notifying them of any Part 36 offers in settlement and if the prospects of success become less than 51% and providing a copy of your file to them on request and unless you instruct us otherwise, we may share information about your claim with the said insurer and/or relevant funders and the introducer agent (if applicable).

 Confidentiality and External Audits

 Our regulator the SRA, if applicable to your claim the legal expenses insurer (“before the event “or “after the event”) or their appointed agent or if applicable to your claim the introducer agent may request an audit of your file.
 We shall assume that you have no objections to your file being audited by any of the above parties unless you instruct us otherwise.
 Your legal expense insurer and/or their appointed agent will also require us to provide them with regular updates as to the position of your claim.
 Again, we shall assume that you have no objections to our providing them with requested updates unless you inform us otherwise.

 Costs-Benefit and Risk